A Cook County jury awarded more than $1.1 million to a man who sustained shoulder injuries in a head-on crash in Waukegan.

 Over the next few years, Bader noticed increasing pain in his shoulder and found difficulty working but did not seek follow-up treatment.
 He returned to the doctor in July of this year and found increased arthritis in his shoulder.
 The doctor told him a total shoulder replacement would be likely in the next two years, Geller said.

-“As a result of his injuries, plaintiff Martin Bader, has been caused to incur medical and legal expenses, and has been caused to suffer great pain and disability and loss of normal life, and lost wages and benefits, and disfigurement, all of which injuries are permanent and will continue into the future,” according to the complaint.
+“As a result of his injuries, plaintiff Martin Bader, has been caused to incur medical and legal expenses and has been caused to suffer great pain and disability and loss of normal life, and lost wages and benefits, and disfigurement, all of which injuries are permanent and will continue into the future,” according to the complaint.

-Before the lawsuit was filed Bader issued a policy limits bad faith demand but Melendez-Ortiz failed to make an offer.
+Before the lawsuit was filed Bader issued a policy limit bad faith demand but Melendez-Ortiz failed to make an offer.
 Another demand was issued after the suit was filed and still no offer was made, Geller said.

 During motions in limine, Melendez-Ortiz’s policy carrier, American Access, offered its $20,000 policy limit, which was rejected.